-American Indian disparities are shaped by social inequality, historical trauma, and discrimination.
+American Indian disparities are shaped by a number of factors.
 Most American Indians live in chronic poverty, with limited access to health care, adequate housing, quality education and adequate law enforcement services.
 (Paradies, Yin, 2016)

-In relationship to indigenous peoples, colonial practices are closely intertwined with racism.
-These include ecological damage; displacement; (un) intentional transmission of disease; forced labor; removal of children; violence; massacres; the banning of indigenous languages; the regulation of movement and marriage; assimilation; and the suppression of social, cultural and spiritual practices.
+Ecological damage; displacement; (un)intentional transmission of disease; forced labor; removal of children; violence; massacres; the banning of indigenous languages; the regulation of movement and marriage; assimilation; and the suppression of social, cultural and spiritual practices have contributed to indigenous peoples' status.
 (Paradies, 2016)